benohara/terraform-provider-tls/website/docs/d/tls_certificate.html.md

     * `certificates.#.serial_number` - Number that uniquely identifies the certificate with the CA's system.
 The `format` function can be used to convert this base 10 number into other bases, such as hex.
     * `certificates.#.sha1_fingerprint` - The SHA1 fingerprint of the public key of the certificate.
+    * `certificates.#.sha256_fingerprint` - The SHA256 fingerprint of the public key of the certificate.
     * `certificates.#.signature_algorithm` - The algorithm used to sign the certificate.
     * `certificates.#.subject` - The entity the certificate belongs to, roughly following [RFC2253](https://tools.ietf.org/html/rfc2253).